.png)

 Course Schedule

-Optional weekly live Zoom session meets every week on Tuesday at 1 pm - 1:55 pm EST
+Optional live Zoom session meets every on Wednesday at 12 pm - 12:55 pm EST

 The course runs from August 25, 2026 through early May 2027.
 Breaks are to be determined.